RestDB/crudlify/README.md

 ## Run application with express server and mongoDB

-In case you wish to develop and host the application yourself, you can, follow the recipie below.
+In case you wish to develop and host the application yourself, just follow the recipie explained in this section.

 The trick is to create a separate file, e.g. `standalone.js`.
 The code in this file will provide a separate runtime server, of your control, for the app shown above (the `index.js` file).